tipofyzik/mongodb_for_storing_sensor_data/README.md

 Sensors: timestamp, device, temperature, humidity, co, lpg, smoke, motion, light.

-All examples and screenshots presented below refer to this simulation period.
+The purpose of this simulation is to validate the complete IoT data processing workflow before deployment with real sensor streams.
+The CSV file replaces live sensor communication and acts as an incoming telemetry source.

+The implemented pipeline supports:
+- importing sensor measurements into MongoDB;
+- checking and cleaning sensor data before storage;
+- extending stored records with additional sensor parameters;
+- retrieving measurements for selected time intervals;
+- calculating basic statistical indicators;
+- recording performed analysis and update operations.

+Due to the limited one-week dataset, the system focuses on short-term indoor environmental analysis rather than long-term historical trend evaluation.

 ### Sumulation story
-The simulation represents an indoor environmental monitoring system deployed in a building.
+The simulation represents a prototype indoor environmental monitoring system deployed inside a single building.
+The building contains several monitored indoor areas represented by independent sensor devices.
+Each device continuously produces environmental telemetry measurements, including temperature, humidity, gas-related indicators, motion, and light intensity.

-The dataset contains sensor telemetry data collected from multiple sensor devices.
-Each device represents an environmental monitoring unit installed in a different location.
-The dataset contains measurements of temperature, humidity, carbon monoxide (CO), LPG, smoke level, light intensity, and motion activity.

-The simulation uses the historical period from **12 July 2020 00:00 UTC to 19 July 2020 23:59 UTC**.
-During this week, sensor devices generated measurements that simulate a continuous monitoring process inside different areas of a building.

-In this scenario, the system administrator wants to evaluate the environmental conditions and sensor behaviour over time.
-For example, the administrator can investigate temperature changes during working hours, analyze smoke or gas sensor activity, or compare environmental conditions between different sensor devices.
+In this scenario, the system administrator wants to validate the behaviour of the indoor environmental monitoring system and ensure that sensor data is correctly processed and stored.
+The administrator can investigate environmental conditions during selected monitoring periods, compare measurements between different sensor devices, and verify that sensor updates and data processing operations are performed correctly.

-The CSV dataset acts as a replacement for real-time sensor streams.
-Instead of receiving measurements directly from physical devices, the DataPipeline reads sensor records and processes them as if they were incoming data from an IoT monitoring system.

-Using this simulation, the complete workflow can be tested:
+For example, the administrator can analyze temperature or humidity variations within a selected time interval, review smoke or gas sensor activity, and check the history of performed analysis and update operations.

+The administrator can:
+- validate incoming sensor data quality;
-- importing sensor measurements into the database,
+- store measurements in MongoDB;
+- enrich existing records with additional sensor attributes;
-- analyzing sensor values over selected time ranges,
+- analyze environmental conditions during selected time periods;
-- updating existing measurements,
-- reviewing analysis and update history through logs.
+- review previous analysis and update operations.

-The simulation provides a safe environment for validating the system before connecting it to real sensor infrastructure.
+The simulation demonstrates how an IoT telemetry processing workflow can be tested before connecting the system to real sensor infrastructure.

 ## Usage scenario
 **Building Environmental Monitoring System**